 4. Embrace the excess.

 Not all excess is bad.
 Those who declutter their lives often encounter “problems” we’d all like to have: more time and more money on their hands.
 For those with a minimalist mindset who outsource contract negotiations, not only will you free up your time to get more of your essential work done—you’ll most likely end up with a windfall of savings.
-You can reinvest the dollars in offering new services or upgrades in good times; and in times of crisis, like today, that money can be used on essentials like keeping your staff employed.
+You can reinvest the dollars in offering new services or upgrades in good times; and in times of crisis, like today, that money can be used for upgrading your current tech stack to stay competitive.
 Those wins will go a long way in maintaining account holder loyalty as well.

 When you embrace a minimalist mindset, you’ll be in the best position to grow and thrive.